-However, you can defined other kinds of methods.
-In particular, you can defined daemon methods.
+However, you can define other kinds of methods; in particular, daemon methods.
 They come in two kinds, before and after.
-There is a special syntax in definethod for defining such methods.
+There is a special syntax in defmethod for defining such methods.
 Here is an example of the syntax.
-To give the ship flavor an after-daemon method for the :speed message, the following syntax would be used:
+To give the ship flavor an after-daemon method for the :speed operation, the following syntax would be used:

+'''

 (defmethod (ship :after :speed) () body)

+'''